nd1/tlh4_workshop/README.md

 [Slides](https://nd1.github.io/tlh4_workshop/#/)

 This workshop will introduce APIs and web scraping.
 There is a [Jupyter Notebook](https://github.com/nd1/tlh4_workshop/blob/master/workshop_notebook.ipynb) that walks through both in Python.
-I have also included [scripts](https://github.com/nd1/tlh4_workshop/blob/master/scripts) you can try out and modify for your own use!
+I have included an [api script](https://github.com/nd1/tlh4_workshop/tree/master/api) you can try out and modify for your own use!

-The notebook and scripts are written for Python 3.
+The notebook and script are written for Python 3.